conan-io/docs/migrating_to_2.0/commands.rst

 Removed "conan config set"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-we are no longer implmenting file-editing commands in 2.0.
+we are no longer implementing file-editing commands in 2.0.
 A bit overkill `conan config set` to edit one file.
 Which should very rarely happen, the file is updated with `conan config install`.

 Custom commands